 Dentofacial orthopedics is also used to treat adults; however, this process may involve surgery.
 In children, the jaw bones are still forming and have not completely hardened, making it easier for orthodontists to control bone growth and tooth movement.
 Adults, however, are no longer growing, and their jaw bones have hardened making it more of a challenge to adjust the bite and move teeth into proper alignment if the facial bones are misaligned.

-To learn more about dentofacial orthopedics, and to find out if this type of treatment is right for you, please contact our practice and schedule an orthodontic consultation with Dr. Ross.
+To learn more about dentofacial orthopedics, and to find out if this type of treatment is right for you, please contact our practice and schedule an orthodontic consultation with Dr. Reese.